 Post-Procedure: The First 7 Days

-Activity: you should stay in bed and only get up to go to the couch or around the house a little the first couple of days.
+Activity: You should refrain from high impact activity and limit your day to day activities to support your healing.
 Have someone help you to go to the bathroom and take a shower.
 For the first week you should stay at home as much as possible and only go out for emergencies.
 Don’t drive for the first week, if it hurts or if you are on pain medication or taking the muscle relaxant.

 Dressings: leave everything alone for 36 hours.
 After 36 hours, take off the garment, netting and gauze.
 Leave the steristrips (small white tapes) in place over your incision.
 After this you can take a shower.
 After the shower put on the garment again (make sure the seams are facing the outside), directly over the steristrips.
 You do not need to put gauze on your incisions.
 Do not start using the scar stick or tape yet, we will instruct you on this after your one-week appointment.

 Showering: After 36 hours, then pat dry.
 Do not take tub baths or get into a Jacuzzi or pool.

 Diet: for the first few days, eat only soups and bland food that are easy on your stomach.
 Start eating only in small quantities.

 Drain: empty the drain directly into the toilet.
 Look at how much is in the drain when it is not on suction and record the amount every time you drain it.
 The drain is not removed any earlier than 10 days after your surgery.
 Please make sure that the drain does not get kinked under your garment.
 It is better if the drain comes out from under the bottom of your garment OR (if your garment also covers your thighs) though a hole in the garment.
 Try not to let the drain rest on your skin under the garment.